-Zone heating is a concept in which a supplemental heat source is used in a room only when it is needed.
-This enables homeowners to keep the thermostat low in the majority of the home, while enjoying a comfortable temperature in the most commonly occupied rooms.
+Electric fireplace zone heating employs a supplemental heat source to warm an individual room only when it is needed.
+This enables homeowners to keep the thermostat low in the majority of the home while enjoying a comfortable temperature in the most commonly occupied rooms.

-Zone Heating in the Home
+What's an Example of Zone Heating in the Home?

-In this case, unoccupied rooms like a mudroom or the bedrooms will will not use up as much heating energy if the thermostat is set at a lower temperature.
-Then overnight, heating can be redirected to the bedrooms as your family sleeps.
+Spaces like the living room, dining room, and family room all be heated directly with supplemental heat sources during the day, even though the thermostat for the central system is set at a lower temperature.
+In this case, unoccupied rooms like a mudroom or the bedrooms will not use up as much heating energy if the thermostat is set at a lower temperature.
+Overnight, heating can be redirected to the bedrooms as your family sleeps.

-Why Electric Fireplace Heaters Maximize Zone Heating
+How Do Electric Fireplace Heaters Maximize Zone Heating?

 Electric heat is often more economical than central home systems that are fueled by gas or oil.

 Here's a breakdown of the average cost of heating:

 Gas systems: Over 20 cents per hour (depending upon local utility rates)

 If you want to save time, money, and effort, an electric fireplace stove is an excellent investment.

 Both zone heating and electric heaters aim for high-energy efficiency, making them a better choice for homeowners.